We don’t always realize it, but there is an invisible cost to clutter.

 One of my favorite ways to declutter doesn’t involve getting rid of one single item.
 Instead, it’s about developing the habit of keeping clutter from entering into your home!
 Easy-peasy.

 Then, start decluttering one small space…a bookshelf, a drawer, a section of your closet.
 Don’t go crazy.
 Get a few quick decluttering wins first, then move on to the next areas.

-If you want even more coaching through the decluttering process, get on the waitlist of The Tidy Habit, a decluttering course that will walk help you declutter your home and keep it that way…forever.
+If you want even more coaching through the decluttering process, get on the waitlist for The Tidy Habit, a decluttering course that will help walk you through decluttering your home and keep it that way…forever.